diegoxue/ElementBERT/README.md

 + The pre-training of ElementBERT is shown in folder "ElementBERT_training"
 + The down-stream tasks code is shown in folder "downstream_tasks"
 + The requirements files are listed separately in the above two folders.
-We use different python envirnments to do these two studies, as the pre-training of ElementBERT is seperate from materails inferences.
+We use different python envirnments to do these two studies, as the pre-training of ElementBERT is seperate from materials inferences.

 ## Requirements
 - Python 3.10-3.12